owaiskreifeh/react-native-video/README.md

 Platforms: Android ExoPlayer

+#### currentPlaybackTime
+When playing an HLS live stream with a `EXT-X-PROGRAM-DATE-TIME` tag configured, then this property will contain the epoch value in msec.

+Platforms: Android ExoPlayer, iOS

 #### controls
 Determines whether to show player controls.
 * ** false (default)** - Don't show player controls